kritika27/kritika27/README.md

 ## Hi, I am a React/Frontend Developer 👩‍💻

-🔭 Highlights: Currently I am working as a full-time React/Frontend Developer in GlobalLogic.I am using Styled Components,React/Redux,StoryBook,Git,Gitlab in Frontend and having a separate team for Backend using Golang.Previously I have worked in MERN Stack & TypeScript.
+🔭 Highlights: Currently I am working as a full-time React/Frontend Developer in GlobalLogic.I am using Styled Components,React/Redux,StoryBook,Material UI,Git,Gitlab in Frontend and having a separate team for Backend using Golang.Previously I have worked in MERN Stack & TypeScript.

-I am also pursuing German language Certification from Goethe-Institut / Max Mueller Bhavan Bangalore.
+🌱 Extras: I am also pursuing German language Certification from Goethe-Institut / Max Mueller Bhavan Bangalore.

-🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
-Other skills on my bucket list for coming months are Nextjs and Scuba Diving.🙂

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
 I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together.

-⚡ Fun fact: I like to sketch, write poems and try new hobbies in my leisure hour.
+⚡ Fun fact: I like to paint, write Blogs and try new hobbies in my leisure hour.

 👋 Available for: Full-time Frontend/React Developer role, anchoring in Tech Conferences and speaking in Tech Conferences/Tech Meetups.
 ### Available on: